 VOLUNTEER WORK COSTA RICA

 Would you like to help out in a national park on the Caribbean coast of Costa Rica?
 Would you like to get to know the exciting animal and plant species and help to preserve their natural habitat?
 Then join our partner organization to help preserve the ecosystem and work in the most famous national park in Costa Rica: Tortuguero!
 Tortuguero National Park is located directly on the beach and offers a unique habitat for many animal and plant species due to its many freshwater rivers.
-In the park you will help with the reforestation of the rainforest, with the maintenance of the terrain and with research work.
-Together with the staff, you will observe and document the animals and plants of the park, and it is not uncommon for you to be out in a canoe.
-So you see, there is a lot to do and to discover.
+There is a lot to do and discover in the park: from animal observation, welcoming visitors to maintenance, reforestation and small research projects.
 Your adventure in the Caribbean is waiting for you!

 Type of program